alekssadowski95/Open-Source-Measurement-Equipment/README.md

 > [!NOTE]
 > Suppliers wanted!
-Become a supplier, by adding your info the the BOM and uploading a CAD file of your component
+Become a supplier, by adding your info the the BOM and uploading a CAD file of your component to CAD/Supplier as a STEP file.

 # Open-Source Measurement Equipment